CCRogerWang/DemoViewController/README.md

 # HorizontalScrollTableView
-This is a demo for horizontal scroll tableView.CollectionViewCell can eazy help you create a horizontal scroll tableView.
+This is a demo for horizontal scroll tableView.
+CollectionViewCell can eazy help you create a horizontal scroll tableView.
-Download the project to see more detail.
+Download project to see more detail.
 ![Alt Text](https://github.com/CCRogerWang/HorizontalScrollTableView/blob/master/demo.gif)
 # Install
 Just drag CollectionViewCell.h/.m to your project.